FraserThompson/thundermaps-rss/README.md

 reports = thundermaps.getReports(ACCOUNT_ID)
 ```

-**Important:** The updater module uses `.lastupdate_` files to store the timestamp of the last update for each category.
-If you delete these files then it will default to generating reports from the current time.

 ### Updater module
 The updater module combines both the RSS and ThunderMaps module and provides a higher level interface for generating ThunderMaps reports for the latest RSS listings.
 Using the updater module typically consists of these steps:

-* Creating a new instance of `Updater` with a ThunderMaps API key, account_id, URL of RSS feed, and categories dictionary.
+* Creating a new instance of `Updater` with a ThunderMaps API key, account_id, URL of RSS feed, and a categories dictionary.
 * Starting the updater with the start() method.

 An example usage is shown below.